This website requires JavaScript.

 Conclusion

 After reading this article, you’ll see that clipping with OBS is actually pretty simple.
 Whether you use the Replay Buffer or record full sessions and trim later, capturing key moments is easy.
-To improve your video quality, pair it with a reliable webcam like the OBSBOT Tiny 2.
+To improve your video quality, pair it with a reliable 4k PTZ Webcam like the OBSBOT Tiny 3.
 You can get clearer, steadier footage and smoother clips.